 What if I am unsure about the subjects I want to study?

-Whilst you will not be able to sample lessons at Induction, we will ensure that you have all the subject advice you need at the start of the new academic year in order to settle onto the right courses for you.
+At Course Confirmation we will ensure that you have all the subject advice you need at the start of the new academic year in order to settle onto the right courses for you.
 We have also added leaflets to our website which provides more detailed information on each of our A Level and Applied courses which we hope will assist you.
 Please be reassured that you will be given further opportunity to reflect and, if necessary, change the options you have initially chosen before you confirm them at the start of academic year.

 How can I best prepare myself for starting College?